 10 Fruits and Veggies a Day for Life!

-"10 a Day for Life" Campaign and Leaderboard
+"10 a Day for Life" Challenge and Leaderboard

 The leaderboard displays the top-10 teams and all individual members participating in the challenge by the total number of fruits and veggies consumed.
 There will be a special series of badges for members who track 10 or more fruits and veggies on any given day, and a trophy fruitbowl for the winning team each month to be displayed on the team's homepage for 30 days following the previous monthly win.